 Keep the car clean.

 This isn’t a budget thing but since you’re basically living in the car on a road trip, you might go a little crazy if it gets messy.
-I always keep a couple extra plastic bags to hold trash, Huggies wipes for any spills or sticky hands and Viva Vantage Paper Towels!
+I always keep a couple extra plastic bags to hold trash, wipes for any spills or sticky hands and paper towels !
 The paper towels are great to use as place mats if you’re eating in the car over your lap!
-You can print coupons for Huggies and Viva Vantage here – which saves money on keeping your car clean!

 Find free things to do.